3. Assessment of Taught Schemes

 3. Students must apply for an extension if for unavoidable reasons they are unable to submit coursework on time, by completing the Coursework Deadline Extension Request Form.
 The request form is available from Departments and provides detailed advice on the circumstances in which extensions may be granted, the length of extensions, and what to do if an extension is not possible or permitted.

 4. Unless otherwise advised, all text-based, word-processed coursework should be submitted online.
-This applies to the submission of coursework at undergraduate and postgraduate taught level (including undergraduate dissertations), but not to Master’s Dissertations.
+This applies to the submission of coursework at undergraduate and postgraduate taught level (including dissertations).

 3.4 Monitoring Academic Progress

-3. The University’s requirements for attendance at classes is outlined in the Academic Regulation for Academic Progress.
+3. The University’s requirements for academic engagement is outlined in the Academic Regulation for Academic Progress.
 Each Faculty should inform students of these requirements, the requirements for the submission of coursework as published in Section 3.3 of the AQH, and any additional Faculty requirements.
+Students are normally informed by email if classes are cancelled.

-4. To assist with this task Faculties will have in place the appropriate infrastructure to monitor attendance and the submission of assessed work, based on the University’s attendance monitoring systems.
+4. To assist with this task Faculties will have in place the appropriate infrastructure to monitor academic engagement and the submission of assessed work, based on the University’s academic engagement monitoring systems.
 This will be coordinated by Degree Scheme Co-ordinators and/or Year Tutors on a subject or department basis, under the oversight of the Head of Department.
-Further guidance and information on attendance monitoring systems may be found on the BIS Support website which requires AStRA users to login using their AU username and password.
+Further guidance and information on engagement monitoring systems may be found on the BIS Support website which requires AStRA users to login using their AU username and password.

 5. For Joint Honours schemes, the first named Faculty in the scheme’s title will be responsible for monitoring academic progress, liaising with the other Faculties where unsatisfactory progress is found.

-7. Where there is no improvement in progress despite warnings, or where students fail to respond to requests to contact staff and explain their absence, the Faculty Pro ViceChancelloror nominee should be informed in writing of their unsatisfactory progress.
+7. Where there is no improvement in progress despite warnings, or where students fail to respond to requests to contact staff and explain their lack of engagement, the Faculty Pro Vice-Chancellor or nominee should be informed in writing of their unsatisfactory progress.

 11. Following the meeting, the Faculty Pro Vice-Chancellor will issue a written letter (Template B), which should be sent by email and also by post to the student’s term and home address.
 This will be accompanied by formal record of the meeting and the actions which were agreed (Template C).
-If students have not provided any acceptable reasons for poor attendance or performance, and have not reported specific problems or special circumstances, they will be warned that continued failure to meet requirements over a specified period will lead to exclusion from the University.
-These requirements will include attendance at timetabled classes and submission of any coursework which is due to be submitted during this period.
+If students have not provided any acceptable reasons for poor academic engagement or performance, and have not reported specific problems or special circumstances, they will be warned that continued failure to meet requirements over a specified period will lead to exclusion from the University.
+These requirements will include engagement with all scheduled activities and materials made available through the Virtual Learning Environment (Blackboard) and Lecture Capture (Panopto), and submission of any coursework which is due to be submitted during this period.

-12. Students who fail to attend the interview with the Faculty Pro Vice-Chancellor will be given 7 days to provide an explanation (Template D) with a warning that failure to respond will lead to exclusion from the University.
-Where a response is received, students will be offered one final opportunity to attend an interview or face exclusion.
+12. Students who fail to be present at the interview with the Faculty Pro Vice-Chancellor will be given 7 days to provide an explanation (Template D) with a warning that failure to respond will lead to exclusion from the University.
+Where a response is received, students will be offered one final opportunity to be present at an interview or face exclusion.

-13. Students who do not heed the written warning issued by the Faculty Pro Vice-Chancellor, or fail to explain non-attendance at the interview, will be reported to the Academic Registry with a recommendation that they should be excluded from the University, either on a permanent or temporary basis.
+13. Students who do not heed the written warning issued by the Faculty Pro Vice-Chancellor, or fail to explain why they were not present at the interview, will be reported to the Academic Registry with a recommendation that they should be excluded from the University, either on a permanent or temporary basis.
 The Faculty Pro Vice-Chancellor should send complete Template E and submit to the Academic Registry along with details of attendance records and copies of all correspondence including the template letters and forms.

 14. Academic Registry will not offer students a further interview, but will check that Faculties have followed procedures for monitoring academic progress, and issue an exclusion letter where it is clear that students are not meeting the requirements of the Academic Regulation.
 In cases where students are excluded from the University, they will be informed of their right to seek a Final Review.
 The Academic Registry will make final checks on student status, liaising with other support departments to ensure that withdrawal letters are only issued where there are no known circumstances on record.
 If it appears that a student has already left without applying for formal withdrawal, the Academic Registry will offer a chance to withdraw voluntarily.
 If a decision is taken by the Academic Registry to allow a student to remain in University, they will be warned that any further adverse reports on academic progress, even in a subsequent year, may result in the Faculty Pro Vice-Chancellors deciding to act forthwith and without further interview to recommend exclusion within the terms of the Academic Regulation.

 15. The Academic Registry will not issue exclusion letters where recommendations from Faculty Pro Vice-Chancellors are received later than the first day of Term 3.
 Faculties should ensure early intervention so that students can be interviewed and subsequently monitored during the course of Term 2.
 In cases where this has not been possible, students may be interviewed by the Faculty Pro-Vice Chancellor during Term 3 and informed that Faculty reports may be taken into account by Senate Examination Boards in considering examination results.
 (Templates F and G).
 Senate Examination Board may deny students the opportunity to re-sit any failed modules and require exclusion on a permanent or temporary basis.
 In cases where a Faculty wishes to recommend exclusion on a permanent or temporary basis to the Senate Examination Board, and full documentary evidence should be sent to the Academic Registry and the recommendation should also be clearly recorded in the minutes of the relevant Examination Board at Faculty /Department level.
-The deadline for submitting recommendations for exclusion will correspond to the published deadlines for submitting examination board minutes and special circumstances documentation to the Academic Registry , and recommendations received after this date will not be considered by Senate Examination Board.
+The deadline for submitting recommendations for exclusion will correspond to the published deadlines for submitting examination board minutes and special circumstances documentation to the Academic Registry, and recommendations received after this date will not be considered by Senate Examination Board.
+The Senate Examination Board recommendation to exclude a student on a permanent or temporary basis will be subject to Academic Registry verification that the Academic Regulation on Academic Progress procedure has been followed by faculties.

 16. Faculties will be responsible for maintaining records on students reported to Faculty Pro Vice-Chancellors and will submit semester reports to the Academic Registry no later than the Friday after the end of Semester 1 teaching, and the Friday after the end of Semester 2 teaching.
 The Academic Registry will provide a template for Faculties to compile this information.
 An interim report based on Semester 1 cases will be considered at the February meeting of Academic Board, and a final report at the November meeting of the Board.
 The Academic Registry will also work with Faculties to ensure that the monitoring procedures are being followed.

-17. A student does have the right to appeal against a decision to exclude by the Academic Registrar, in accordance with the academic appeals procedure.
+17. A student does have the right to appeal against a decision to exclude by the Academic Registrar, in accordance with the Academic Appeal procedure.

 3.5 Marking Procedures and Moderation